xypnox/Oliver/README.md

 [![Say Thanks](https://img.shields.io/badge/Say-Thanks-blue.svg)](https://saythanks.io/to/xypnox) [![](https://img.shields.io/badge/license-cc0-green)](https://creativecommons.org/publicdomain/zero/1.0/)

-The modern font made by someone who has no real knowledge of typography and font design.
+The modern font made as an experiment to study typography and font design.
 The font was made because I had to make it.
 No other reason springs to my mind.

 The font is what I would consider a geometric beauty with a little bit of attitude.

 The font was derived from [Aileron](https://dotcolon.net/font/aileron/).

+The major changes are using geometric shapes instead of the standard oval ones.

 ---